If you want to open a business without having to start from scratch, franchising or brand licensing may be right for you.

-According to the Small Business Administration, franchising fees typically range from $20,000-$50,000.
-You may be able to get started for less with some lesser-known brand or a home-based business model.
-On the other hand, expect to pay more to purchase a business franchise venture from a well-established brand or one that requires a large physical location, such as a hotel and full-service restaurant.
+Incidentally, while you may be able to find lower franchise fees with some lesser-known brand or a home-based business model, expect to pay more to purchase a business franchise venture from a well-established brand or one that requires a large physical location, such as a hotel and full-service restaurant.

-You’ll need to pay a monthly royalty fee, which is typically around 4%-12% of your revenue.
-You also may incur other franchising fees.
-For example, some franchisors may charge a marketing fee.
+Additionally, you’ll need to pay a monthly royalty fee, which is typically around 4%-12% of your revenue.
+You also may incur other franchising fees, such as marketing, technology and insurance fees, for example.

-Besides, franchisors usually have minimum financial requirements for candidates.
-These often include your liquidity and net worth to make sure that you can stay afloat during the initial ramp-up phase until you’re able to turn a profit.
+What’s more, franchisers usually have minimum financial requirements for candidates.
+These often include your liquidity and net worth to make sure you can stay afloat during the initial ramp-up phase until you’re able to turn a profit.

 You should budget for hiring an in-house licensing department or external consultants to help you navigate the legalities of the licensing agreement and negotiate licensing fees.
 Unlike franchising, negotiation is critical because there’s no set royalty rate.

 You also may need to commit to a minimum guarantee, which is the amount you’d pay the licensor regardless of the sales volume.
-It’s calculated based on predicted sales so it’s important that you project your sales accurately.
+It’s calculated based on predicted sales so it’s important you accurately project your sales.
 Most licensors will ask for an advance of about 25%.

-Both licensing and franchising have their pros and cons, so which one is better for small business owners and entrepreneurs?
+Licensing and franchising both offer advantages and disadvantages for entrepreneurs.
+So which one is better for small business owners and entrepreneurs?

 Franchising: Get Started Without Reinventing the Wheel

 Franchising is right for you if you want a “plug-and-play” business model with a proven record of success.
-You can expect more assistance in setting up the business and more ongoing support, such as training, product development and business system upgrade from a franchiser so you can focus on running your business.
+You can expect more assistance in setting up the business and more ongoing support, such as training, product development and business system upgrades, so you can focus on running your business.
 Some franchises even have a sales team to acquire clients and send them to franchisees.

 If you’re new to running a business, franchising can give you the opportunities to learn the ropes without having to reinvent the wheel.
-You may also get an added sense of security as the franchisor makes all the corporate decisions and pays for expenses like accounting, marketing, advertising, etc.
+You may also get an added sense of security as the franchiser makes all the corporate decisions and pays for certain expenses, such as accounting, marketing, advertising, etc.

-Other considerations include your personality and management style, how involved you want to be in the day-to-day management and operation of the business, your confidence in taking care of tasks such as marketing, as well as upfront investment and ongoing payments.
+When you’re choosing between licensing vs. franchising, other considerations include your personality and management style, how involved you want to be in the day-to-day management and operation of the business, your confidence in taking care of tasks such as marketing as well as upfront investments and ongoing payments.

 Whether you decide to enter a licensing agreement or purchase a franchise opportunity, make sure to do your research.
 Select a brand with a good reputation that can stand the test of time and a business approach that’s similar to yours.
-Also, do your due diligence to ensure that you understand the legalities of the agreement and get your funding lined up so you don’t have to worry about the deal falling through at the 11th hour.
+Also, do your due diligence to ensure you understand the legalities of the agreement.
+Additionally, get your funding lined up so you don’t have to worry about the deal falling through at the last minute.